 The following figure shows two ROC curves.
 The more the Area Under the Curve (AUC), the better your model is performing.

 Try it yourself.
 Load some classification data in mlOS, make several models using a dozen algorithms and then compare them.
-See the ROC Curves of the models even though the accuracy may be similar.
-You will immediately know the difference between a good and a bad model.
+See the ROC curves of the models even though the accuracy may be similar.
+You will know the difference between a good and a bad model.

 Three things to remember: